hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Variables that persist between function calls and store EA state.

 **Why?** We need to remember indicator handles, buffers, and track trading state.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 8 defines our global variables, which maintain state across the entire lifecycle of the EA.
+The CTrade object handles all our trading operations like opening and closing positions.
+The indicator handles are references to our moving average indicators that we'll create during initialization.
+The MA buffer arrays store the actual moving average values that we'll use for our trading logic.
+We track the last bar time to ensure we only make decisions once per completed candle, and we maintain counters for bars in trade and confirmation bars, which help us enforce our entry and exit rules."

 ```mql5
 //--- Global Variables